High School Fishing Program

 - Promoting your fishing club and its events on social media: 5 points per monthly promotion(s) (send proof of promotion, such as a screenshot of the social media post, with this form)

-As part of your school’s FWC High School Fishing Conservation Project, you can earn points and the chance to win prizes by participating in our first ever virtual fishing tournament!
+As part of your school’s FWC High School Fishing Conservation Project, you can earn points and the chance to win prizes by participating in our 2nd annual virtual fishing tournament!
 The top three schools in the tournament will receive points towards your club’s conservation project point total at the end of the year.
 Submit your catches on the iAngler Tournament app as you get out on the water to get in on the action.

 - 1st place overall school in tournament: 200 points